SFDO-Community-Sprints/summit-events-app-documentation/docs/development/testing-person-accounts.md

 ## 🔍 Overview

-This test covers a new release of the **Summit Events App**, with reengineered **Person Account Matching logic**.
+This test covers an upcoming release of the **Summit Events App**, which includes **Person Account Matching logic**.
 Though core capabilities remain the same, the matching engine has been streamlined for performance and accuracy.
 Testers will install the package, configure matching logic, simulate real-world registrations, and validate both core and advanced event functionality.

 This package is **not upgradeable** and is intended for **throwaway testing only**.
 Please test in a **scratch org or new developer org only**.